brooklynrail/brooklynrail-platform/content/events/2020/08/radical-poetry-reading-with-brandon-shimoda.md

     event_bio: Youna Kwak is a poet, translator, and teacher.
 Her first poetry collection, entitled "sur vie," was published this year by Fathom Books.
       She lives in the Inland Empire.
+  - person: angel-dominguez
+    event_bio: Angel Dominguez is a Latinx poet and artist of Yucatec Maya descent, born in Hollywood and raised in Van Nuys, CA by their immigrant family.
+      They're the author of RoseSunWater (Operating System, 2020) and Black Lavender Milk (Timeless, Infinite Light, 2015).
+Their third book, DESGRACIADO (the collected letters) is forthcoming from Nightboat Books in 2021.
+You can find Angel's work online and in print in various publications.
+Angel lives in Bonny Doon, CA.
 date: 2020-09-02 13:00:00 -0500
 end_date: 2020-09-02 14:00:00 -0500
 series: 121